 In this article I will show how to install MySQL on CentOS 7 and RHEL 7.

-Follow the below steps to install MySQL on CentOS 7 and RHEL 7.
+Follow these below steps to install MySQL server on CentOS and Redhat.

 1. If MariaDB server is already installed on your server, first remove it to avoid conflict.